semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_109_0.png)

 In the code above, we are starting by setting the aesthetics (style) of the grid as a white grid.
-To read more about the style of grids in seaborn read the documentation [here](https://seaborn.pydata.org/tutorial/aesthetics.html).
+To read more about the style of grids in seaborn, read the documentation [here](https://seaborn.pydata.org/tutorial/aesthetics.html).

 Now comes the box plot code, we set the X axis to the regions, the Y axis to the GDP and finally specify which data we are using in our case its c_data.